yuswitayudi/learning-python/bootcamp-python-self/day-4-intro-regex/README.md

 * **Complex Text Searching:** Identifying patterns in configuration files, command output, etc.
 * **Data Validation:** Ensuring data conforms to specific formats (e.g., IP addresses).
 * **Automation Scripting:** Making decisions and extracting information based on complex text patterns.

-## Next Steps:

-Our next session (Day 5) will shift focus to **Lists in Python**, a fundamental data structure for working with collections of items.
-We will return to regular expressions in later sessions to delve into more advanced patterns and techniques.

-## How to Use This:

-Save this content as a file named **`README.md`** in your repository to document your initial understanding of Python's regular expression capabilities from Day 4.